Luis-Licea/luisliceatorres.com/content/posts/2025-12-12-west-coast-swing-pattern-breakdown/index.md

 ## Patterns

-Axis of movement:

-- X: left and right
-- Y: up and down
+Location and orientation of movement can be described using Cartesian, airplane, or spherical units:

-- Z: in and out
+- XYZ(left and right, up and down, in and out)
-- P: pitch
-- W: yaw
-- R: roll
+- PYR(pitch, yaw, roll)
+- RTP(radius, theta, phi)
+  - All joints use spherical coordinates (Radius, Theta, Phi).
+Radius can be a percentage, inches, or 0 if it does not make sense.
+Theta and Phi are in degrees.

+A body T-posing with an expressionless face represents the neutral position.
+If a body part is not described, assume it is in neutral position, meaning all values and location and orientation values are 0.

 All the movable parts: